Back to top

 This project enables Valley Water to work with local municipalities to clearly delineate and communicate roles and responsibilities for floodplain management and flood emergency management.
 The resulting plans will also strengthen response capabilities for mutual assistance during other types of public health and safety emergencies or natural disasters.
 The project supports Valley Water’s countywide emergency response, preparedness and mitigation activities, develops communication processes and disseminates web-based flood forecasting information developed under Project F7: Emergency Response Upgrades.
 Valley Water will also assist collaborating agencies in developing formal, site-specific flood-fighting strategies and will coordinate outreach throughout the county so that the public receives uniform warning messages during a flood emergency.

-See Environmental & Community Benefits section for complete description of Key Performance Indicators (KPIs).
+See Environmental & Community Benefits section for a complete description of the Key Performance Indicators (KPIs).

 KPI #1: (Coordinate with local municipalities)

-- Valley Water continues to attend the monthly Santa Clara County Emergency Managers meetings, where staff engages with Emergency Managers from local municipalities and shares Valley Water’s current work activities, particularly those involving collaboration with local agencies.
+• Valley Water continues to attend the monthly Santa Clara County Emergency Managers meetings, where staff engage Emergency Managers from local municipalities and shares Valley Water’s current work activities, particularly those involving collaboration with local agencies.

 KPI #3: (Drills and exercises)